davidban77/drawthenet_converter/README.md

 - Python 3
 - [gns3fy](https://github.com/davidban77/gns3fy).
 Can be installed with `pip install gns3fy`.
 - A [drawthe.net](http://go.drawthe.net/) topology file.
+- `tabulate`.
+To pretty print the summary when topology is created, see `requirements.txt`

 ## How it works